 and Deals >

-Most of the accommodation in Furano that is best for skiers is based in the Kitanomine village.
-It spreads down the hill from the ski area, so those at the bottom of the village will have a 10-15 minute walk up the hill in the morning.
+Most of the accommodation in Furano that is best for skiers, is based in the Kitanomine village.
+It spreads down the hill from the ski area, so those in the lower part of the village will have a 10-15 minute walk up the hill in the morning.
 Some are even a bit further away and will probably require a shuttle to get to the slopes.
 Scout wouldn’t recommend staying in the town of Furano.
 Since there’s no town ski shuttle it’s not that easy to get to and from the slopes, unless you have your own car.

-The Prince has two hotels – the New and the Old.
+The Prince hotel chain has two properties – the New and the Old.
 The New Furano Prince is located in a ski-in ski-out location at the base of the Furano Zone.
-It’s the fanciest of the hotels in the Furano area and has some excellent facilities.
 It’s quite separate from the action at Kitanomine, though they do run a regular free shuttle that takes about 10-15 minutes to get to the village.
 The “Old” Prince hotel is ski-in ski-out at the base of the Kitanomine Zone, a little up the hill from the village.

 One of the strengths of Furano as a destination is the opportunity to choose the style of accommodation that suits you best, since most are covered.
 It’s one of the few resorts in Japan to have self-contained apartments that range from simple to luxurious.
 There are also some great Japanese-style hotels to choose from.
 Many of these regularly fill up with school groups so they can get busy.Get your